 - I will take responsibility for following up on the referrals I receive.

-- Only one person from each profession or classification is permitted to join a Chapter of BNI.
-Membership Committees of each Chapter have final authority relating to classification conflicts.
+- Only one person from each professional classification is permitted to join a chapter of BNI®.
+Membership Committees of each chapter have final authority related to classification conflicts.

 - Members must represent their primary occupation, not a part-time business.

 - The weekly meetings last for 90 minutes.
 Members need to arrive on time and stay for the entire meeting.